Living

-With its jumble of red-tiled buildings, historic city centre (a World Heritage Site), charming riverside promenades, and nearby sandy beaches, Porto is a popular holiday destination.
+With its jumble of red-tiled buildings, historic city center (a World Heritage Site), charming riverside promenades, and nearby sandy beaches, Porto is a popular holiday destination.
 The second-largest city in Portugal after Lisbon, Porto is also known for its Port, a fortified wine usually consumed with dessert.
 When it comes to plant-based food, the city has a wide range of options – from vegan Francesinhas and sweet pastries to Korean baos.
-ProVeg Portugal’s Marketing Manager, Catarina Chavinha, has compiled a list of her favourite spots.
+ProVeg Portugal’s Marketing Manager, Catarina Chavinha, has compiled a list of her favorite spots.

 Padoca Vegan Restaurant & Bakery